Vyral/base-template/_posts/2017-01-11-should-you-buy-or-sell-in-our-current-market.md

 Not too long ago, interest rates spiked a little bit, but they’ve since come back down.
 All in all, it’s still a really great time to buy real estate.

 If you have any real estate questions or topics you’d like to see us discuss in a future video, please don’t hesitate to contact us or a member of our team.
-We’d be happy to help!
+We’d be happy to help\!